nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: 'online'

-After forking a new worker, the worker should respond with a online message.
+After forking a new worker, the worker responds with a 'online' message.
-When the master receives a online message it will emit such event.
+When the master receives the 'online' message it will emit such an event.
-The difference between 'fork' and 'online' is that fork is emitted when the master tries to fork a worker, and 'online' is emitted when the worker is being executed.
+The difference between 'fork' and 'online' is that 'fork' is emitted when the master tries to fork a worker, whereas 'online' is emitted when the worker is being executed.

     cluster.on('online', function (worker) {